TylerMorgan142/Project4/README.md

 ## Solved Bugs

 I had a problem with review posts not being assigned a slug unless they were made within the admin panel.
 Code taken from [here](https://www.geeksforgeeks.org/overriding-the-save-method-django-models/) fixed this issue

+# Deployment

+This project was deployed to Heroku at [this location](https://game-reviewer-project-335afd7f7340.herokuapp.com/?page=1)

+1 The steps for deployment are as follows:

+2 Sign up for Heroku

+3 Go to the dashboard and create a new app

+4 Give the app a name and assign it a region, then click "create app".